 line-height: 12pt;”) and play around with the value until you get the spacing desired.

-We have provided a “Tight” version of our font for download and even a “1.0 Compatible” version of Scheherazade.
+We have provided a “Tight” version of our font for download.
 This is available from TypeTuner Web.
-Just select Scheherazade and choose the Line spacing feature you desire.
+Just select Scheherazade New and choose the Line spacing feature you desire.
 Then download the font.
 Be aware that it will have a different font name.